Allie Long: Chelsea FC, 2013 (loan)

 Following the 2013 NWSL season, Long agreed to a brief off-season loan to Chelsea Ladies.
 She played in Chelsea's International Women's Club Championship campaign in Japan and returned to Portland afterwards without appearing in a league match.

 Reign FC, 2018–2021

 On January 11, 2018, Long was traded to Seattle Reign FC in exchange for Australian international forward Caitlin Foord and a 2020 NWSL 2nd Round draft pick.

 Long appeared in 19 regular season games for Seattle in 2018 and scored three goals.
 She missed the last three games of the regular season due to a knee injury but returned to the lineup for Seattle's semi-final match against her former team, the Portland Thorns FC.
 Seattle lost to Portland, 2–1.

 NJ/NY Gotham FC, 2021–2023

 On April 27, 2021, NJ/NY Gotham FC acquired Long from OL Reign in exchange for $80,000 in allocation money and a second round draft pick.

+Kansas City Current, 2024

+In July 2024, Long signed an injury replacement contract with the Kansas City Current, debuting in their NWSL x Liga MX Femenil Summer Cup match against Pachuca.

+Fort Lauderdale United, 2026

+On April 17, 2026, after several years without a club, Long signed with USL Super League club Fort Lauderdale United for the rest of the season, becoming the first World Cup champion to play in the USL Super League.
+She made three substitute appearances before departing from Fort Lauderdale at the end of the season.